 Beat the eggs, mix in the water, and the salt together in a small dish.
 Add the capers into the blend, then pour it over the onions.

 Cook until the eggs are just firm.
 Turn the omelet over just once, then transfer your omelet onto a dish.
 Garnish as desired.

 Thanks for reading

-Now that you have an idea of what foods to avoid for psoriasis, if you have any recipes that you would like to share, you are welcome to do so here below.
+If you know of anyone who knows of the dead sea salt and psoriasis natural treatment as a remedy and would like to share their experience, you are welcome to do so here below.
 Any questions?
 Please use the box below and I will respond as soon as possible.
-If you created your own psoriasis home remedies that work, please do share them with us.
+If you are creating your own psoriasis home remedies that work, please do share them with us.
 Also feel free to share this socially and leave a comment below.
-I will hugely appreciate it!
+I will very much appreciate it!

 Being a Premium Member of Wealthy Affiliate, you could learn how to share your passions like I do.
 I am inviting you to join my team and learn how to become successful in business and retire early.
 It is 100% FREE to join, learn and earn!
 Click the button below and I’ll see you on the other side.